tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** Yawar, Quinn, and MSS have actually been together since 2018 if you can believe it.
+**How did this roster happen?** Yawar, Quinn, and MSS have actually been together since 2019.
 It was as Forward Gaming, who got turned into TI9 Newbee, who got turned into Quincy Crew, who got turned into Chaos EC, who again turned into Quincy Crew and have remained so since early 2020.
 Along the way, they imported the Brazilian Lelis and brought LoA/SVG out of semi-retirement.

 **How was their DPC year?** 1100 Points

 * ***NA DPC S1** - 2nd, **ONE Esports Singapore Major\*** - 9-12th, **NA DPC S2** - 1st, **WePlay Kyiv AniMajor** - 5-6th*

-For most of 2020, practically everyone had written off North America as a region beyond saving and it was basically just EG stomping on kids in the sandbox.
+For most of 2020, practically everyone had written off North America as a region beyond saving and it was basically just EG's sandbox to stomp on kids.

-In 2021, we learned that North America is indeed mostly beyond saving, but there are actually *two* bullies at the playground with Quincy Crew.
+In 2021, we learned that North America *is* indeed mostly beyond saving, but there are actually two bullies at the playground with Quincy Crew.

 Quincy Crew not only gave EG a run for their money in the NA DPC, but was also looking to be worthy competition at international LANs.
-Their Singapore Major result has an asterisk because QC had to use a stand-in of Poloson due to MSS contracting COVID.
+Their Singapore Major result has an asterisk because QC had to use Poloson as a stand-in due to MSS contracting COVID.

-**What would success look like?** Getting a sponsor next year.
+**What would success look like?** Getting a sponsor.

 Actually, wait, scratch that. *Quincy Crew* becoming an esports powerhouse would be the real success story.